 The signal is clear: Process signature technology meets today’s quality control needs

-By David Mannila and Randy Martin
+November 23, 2009 by David Mannila and Randy Martin

 Statistical process control (SPC) has been used for many years to continuously monitor and improve manufacturing processes.
 However, there is a limit to the level of understanding traditional SPC quality control can provide.
 In many cases, users can determine that something has changed and most times even what has changed, but many engineers struggle with determining and proving the why — and the time it can take to diagnose the problem is often significant.

 In many highly regulated industries, such as medical device manufacturing, the standards bodies are pushing toward extremely high levels of process understanding.
 Key to this understanding is the concept of a “process signature.”

 Imagine a mechanical press that takes half a second to insert one part into another part.
 During that half second, there will be variation in the distance travelled by the press, the force applied by the press and the rate of movement.
 If there are sensors connected that collect this data, a complex multi-dimensional waveform can be measured.
 This is an example of a process signature, which consists of thousands of data points gathered over a short time period.